tymyrddin/red-basic/source/docs/scanning/Traceroute-hping3.md

-    1.1 Traceroute to the gateway or DNS server for each network (AND) 1.2 Add newly identified networks to the list of subnets 2 Discover the IP addresses of servers behind a DNS (OR) 3 Discover how long a server has been up
+    1.1 Traceroute to the gateway or DNS server for each network (AND) 1.2 Add newly identified networks to the list of subnets 2 Discover the IP addresses of servers behind a DNS (OR) 3 Discover how long a server has been up (OR)
 4 ...
 ```